wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 1.DO NOT BOOT YOUR WINDOWS OR OTHER OS WITH OpneCore.
 you may lose your Genuine license,except you know how to inject your own correct UUID/MLB/SN in config.plist.
-it is not 100% happen,but it is still risky.
+it is not 100% happened issue,but it is still risky.
 you should just set Macos as defaul boot at OpenCore with pressing ctrl + enter to choose Mac partition.
 and edit config to disable "showpicker" which is at EFI/OC.
 then press F12 immediately after you press power button,and choose the option named like "windows xxxx" to boot windows with original uefi bootloader.